 Get ready to be stoked on Croatia amigos…

-Where to Go Backpacking in Croatia
+Why Go Backpacking in Croatia?

-Croatia’s seafront seems to draw most travelers to its borders like a wine-stained magnet.
+As being one of the Balkan countries, Croatia is a famous spot to start roadtrips through the neighbouring countries but the seafront seems to draw most travelers to its borders like a wine-stained magnet.
 Its 2000 km coastline is without a doubt the country’s main attraction.
 There are literally thousands of islands in the Croatian archipelago.

 Some islands are totally undeveloped and are difficult to access.
 Other islands like Hvar and Korcula are expensive as hell and perhaps too developed.
 Be sure, there is an island in Croatia to fit every style and travel budget.